 The cliffs that fall away from the summit are no-man’s land for walkers, but you may see ravens circling above or the odd sheep as it clings to steep grass and rock, looking for vegetation to feed on.

 This is called the ‘Trinity Face’ and is a mecca for climbers in the winter, when the gullies fill with snow and ice and are easier to climb.
 Below you is a small mountain lake, Glaslyn.
 Very deep, cold and blue.

 From ‘The Intersection’ point, you have another hour of walking – and this will be one of the toughest parts of the ascent.

 People will have worked hard up to this point, but the steepest part is yet to come.
 The path becomes indistinct at times above this point, especially in low cloud.
 It’s very important to keep an eye on your leaders and group companions – as there are some short sections of easy scrambling to negotiate.

 You may have to put away trekking poles so you can use your hands to help steady yourself on rocks.
 Always be aware of where you are putting your poles, though, so you don’t hit the person behind you in the face – an unusual but real hazard to bear in mind!

 There are stone baskets here and an obvious turn in the path, to the right.
-You’ll see people taking on food and water at this point, and it’s a very good idea to do this before the final 10 minute climb the ridgeline.
-And once you’re at the visible ridgeline above you (it’s visible in clear weather only!) then it’s a further 15 minute walk to the actual summit.
+You’ll see people taking on food and water at this point, and it’s a very good idea to do this before the final 10 minute climb to the ridgeline.
+And once you see the ridgeline above you (it’s visible in clear weather only!) then it’s a further 15 minute walk to the actual summit.